-A tax audit will essentially investigate if a taxpayer, be it individual or corporate, is up to date with its tax obligations.
-This is very important since, thanks to this, we can often make contracts with third parties or borrow from a bank.
-If we are not up to date with our tax obligations, we may be denied some financial operations, such as the granting of a loan.
+Auditing is a professional activity which must be carried out using in-depth academic knowledge and using a series of specialised techniques.
+A tax audit will essentially investigate if a taxpayer – be it individual or corporate – is up-to-date with its tax obligations.
+This is very important since we can often make contracts with third parties or borrow from a bank.
+If we are not up-to-date with our tax obligations, we may be denied some financial operations, such as the granting of a loan.
 It is crucial to differentiate it from an accounting audit since the tax audit will also analyse if the company is up-to-date in its tax presentation and payment obligations.

-Every company and every entrepreneur needs to know and control the risks it assumes in the development of its economic activity.
+The verification and analysis of the tax situation of a company through a tax audit (which allows you to determine the level of financial risk that your company assumes in its activity) becomes an action not only necessary, but essential in order to avoid the risk of contingencies, and maximise the savings of companies.
+Every company and every entrepreneur needs to be aware of and control the risks it assumes in the development of its economic activity.
 As a result, more and more companies have extended the risk analysis of non-compliance towards all areas, especially tax.
 They must have the function of detecting and managing the risks of breaches to internal and external regulatory obligations, mitigating the risks of sanctions and the losses arising from such breaches.

 Depending on the type of company, the auditor has a series of audit techniques that are mentioned below:

 The process through which the auditor studies and warns the business.
 The auditor considers the events or circumstances in which they are developed, and the various functions or management of the company audited.

 This is an investigation carried out by the auditor based on questions he asks of the audited company.